ozgurd5/CasinoPixi/README.md

 - PLAYED: Player pressed play button, waiting respond from server
 - ANIMATION: Sever responded, animations are playing

-ozgurButton.js: Custom class for buttons. ozgurSlot.js: Custom class for slots. ozgurSprite.js: Custom class for sprites. ozgurText.js: Custom class for texts.
+ozgurButton.js: Custom class for buttons.<br/>
+ozgurSlot.js: Custom class for slots.<br/>
+ozgurSprite.js: Custom class for sprites.<br/>
+ozgurText.js: Custom class for texts.

 Custom Classes: They encapsulate pixi objects, set their anchors to their centers and include their animation logic.